toliveanddie/mhapp/README.md

-using this Rails app as reference for other projects
+this is the michael Hartl rails tutorial app that I use for reference purposes.